lbaerga/GTKY/README.md

-My name is ...
+My name is Lizette Aguirre

-I'm ... years old.
+I'm 14 years old.

-I was born in ....
+I was born in New York, Brooklyn.

-My favorite color is ...
+My favorite color is Pink

-My favorite 3 artist are ...
+My favorite 3 artist are Van Gogh, Bazzi

-On the weekends I like to ...
+On the weekends I like to sleep in and do chores